 BRIDE’S Preparations – Getting Ready

-people to be present at a bride’s preparations – parents, siblings, attendants, and any others that you may enjoy having around (grandparent, godmother, etc)
+people present at a bride’s preparations – parents, siblings, attendants, and any others that you may enjoy having around (grandparent, godmother, etc)

 Details.
 When we first arrive we make photographs of any preparations going on as well as the dress or tux hanging, rings, the invitation, and any other requested details.
 We recommend setting aside any items that you wants us to photograph and have those items ready to go, out of their packaging, all together in one place, and the dress on a preferred hanger.
 Having those items ready lets us use our photographic gifts rather than hunting, opening packages, cutting tags, and other suddenly expensive menial tasks.

 Candids.
 Since there are two of us shooting, one of us will be making candid shots of everyone present.
 This is why prefer that the bride’s parents and siblings as well as all of the bride’s attendants be around during this portion of the day.
 It’s great for us to get natural candid shots of the most important people in your life.

 Dressing.
 We like to arrive after the bride’s hair is finished and as the make-up is underway or nearly completed on the bride – 60 minutes before she is to dress.
 We recommend putting on the gown about 60-90 minutes before you need to depart for the ceremony or first look.

 Dress Help.
-Whomever is helping a bride get dressed should already be dressed with make-up finished before the bride so that they don’t hold up the bride putting on her dress.
-If other bridesmaids are still in prep that is OK with us but we’d love for them all to be ready in time for some group portraits as well.
-That is unless…
+Typically whomever is helping a bride get dressed should already be dressed with make-up finished before the bride so that they don’t hold up the bride putting on her dress.
+If other bridesmaids are still in prep that is OK with us if it is with you.
+We’d love for them all to be ready in time for some group portraits if possible.